 Judith has been a member of several art organizations in Maryland and in Massachusetts.
 She is a member of the Maryland Pastel Society, Provincetown Art Association Museum, Castle Hill Truro Center for the Arts, and the Mid-Atlantic Plein Air Painters Association.
 She has participated in the Mid-Atlantic Plein Air Painters Associations annual fall event know as Paint Annapolis.
 She is a regular participant in the Howard County Arts Council’s Celebration of the Arts fundraiser.
 She has made presentations to both the Maryland Pastel Society and the Laurel Arts Guild on her use of color.
 On March 26th 2008 she was also featured as a salon artist on a Maryland Public Television show called Artworks This Week.

-Her work is currently represented by Recovering Hearts in Provincetown, MA and The Whitehall Gallery in Annapolis, MD.
+Her work is currently represented by The Whitehall Gallery in Annapolis, MD and Stony Run Home in Baltimore, MD.
 In Provincetown, MA, her work has been shown at the Wohlfarth Gallery, Julie Heller Gallery, and Gail Browne Gallery.
-Additionally she has been represented in Rehoboth Beach, DE by the Angel Eyes Gallery and is currently looking for additional representation.
+Additionally, she has been represented in Rehoboth Beach, DE by the Angel Eyes Gallery and is currently looking for additional representation.

 ARTIST’S STATEMENT: “I hope to draw you into my paintings, touch you with color, jog your memory, renew your admiration of God’s creations, and remind you that peace is possible.”